hannahdxz/STAT545-hw-Dong-Xinzhe/hw 02/hw-02_Rmarkdown.md

 ## 11      Rwanda    Africa  1992  23.599  7290203  737.0686
 ## 12      Rwanda    Africa  2002  43.413  7852401  785.6538
 ```
-The analyst did not succeed, this only gives part of the data.
+The analyst did not succeed, this only returns half of the data.
+Because the analyst is actually trying to match countries with c("Rwanda", "Afghanistan"), so this code compare the fist country with "Rwanda", second with "Afghanistan", then third with "Rwanda", forth with "Afghanistan", and so on.
+Thus this code will lose half of the countries named "Rwanda" and "Afghanistan".

 The followings are correct ways to do this.